cmake-basis/BASIS/README.md

 See the [installation instructions][7] or the [INSTALL.txt](/INSTALL.txt) file.

-Details on where the executables and libraries, the auxiliary data, and the documentation files are installed is also there.
+Also for details on where the binary files, the auxiliary data, and the documentation files get installed.

 Help